 “It’s important for patients to know that what they’re experiencing may be a consequence of [contracting SARS-CoV-2] and that they are not alone in experiencing lingering effects of COVID-19.”

 The researchers note that various cardiovascular issues have associations with long COVID, including chest pain, blood clots, stroke, pulmonary embolisms, and heart arrhythmias.

 Dr. Elaine Y. Wan, the Esther Aboodi Assistant Professor of Medicine in Cardiology and Cardiac Electrophysiology at Columbia University and the review’s senior author, said, “arrhythmias can lead to stroke, heart failure, and long-lasting damage to the heart, and that’s something that patients may not be aware of.”

 The review also highlighted the importance of ongoing respiratory symptoms, such as breathlessness, in around 1 in 5 people with COVID-19.
 Breathlessness could have a respiratory or cardiac origin.
 At least 1 in 6 patients experienced a persistent cough.

 The review also highlighted the characteristic “brain fog” and indicated that between 1 in 2 or 1 in 3 people with long COVID have persistent headaches.
-More than half of patients describe mental health problems, such as chronic fatigue, PTSD, anxiety, or depression.
+More than half of patients describe mental health problems, such as PTSD, anxiety, or depression.